terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 We perform multiple consecutive pulse injections with different pulse widths and amplitudes.
 The pulse width and pulse resting time are as shown in the following Table, that is, for each pulse width and resting time (each row of the table), we consecutively perform pulse injection with pulse amplitude being 0.5-1-1.5-2-2.5(C) in order, including positive and negative pulse injections.
 Note that positive and negative pulses alternate to cancel the equivalent energy injection, thus the stored energy inside the battery does not change.
 Take pulse injection at 5% SOC for an example, at the 30ms pulse width, we inject 0.5C positive current pulse, then let the battery rest for 450ms, and then inject 0.5C negative current pulse, then again let the battery rest for 450ms.
 Still at 5% SOC, other remaining pulses with different amplitudes follow the rest of the previous pulse injections.
 Repetitive experiments are performed until the remaining pulse widths are exhausted.
 Then we charge the retired battery with a constant current of 1C for another 3 minutes to 10% SOC (refer to the SOC conditioning step), followed by the same procedure as explained above.

 #### 4.1.2.
 Pulse Width
-We perform multiple consecutive pulse injections with different pulse widths.
+We performed multiple consecutive pulse injections with different pulse widths.
 Selectable pulse widths include 30ms, 50ms, 70ms, 100ms, 300ms, 500ms, 700ms, 1s, 3s, 5s, which are consistent with as described in [Experimental Details](#step-3--pulse-injection).
 #### 4.1.3.
 Pulse Amplitude
-We perform multiple consecutive pulse injections with different pulse amplitudes.
+We performed multiple consecutive pulse injections with different pulse amplitudes.
 For simplicity, We use U1-U41 to represent pulse amplitudes.
 ### 4.2.
 Features Used in our Publication
 We extracted U1-U21 features under 5-50% SOC, 5s pulse width for [our publication](To be published).
 Features are extracted from turning points, i.e. the points at the beginning and end of pulse injection and rest workstep on the voltage response curve.
 U1 is the steady state open cicrcuit voltage (OCV) after 10 mins rest.
 U2-U9 refers to voltage at the beginning and end of 0.5C positive pulse, rest, 0.5C negative pulse, rest, 1C positive pulse, rest, 1C negative pulse, rest, 1.5C positive pulse respectively.
 The rest time is 25 seconds between each pulse in C-rate.
 Note that the term C stands for charge (discharge) rate when a 1 hour of charge (discharge) is performed.
 The ambient temperature is controlled at 25 ℃.